How to do the 'Starter Pack' Meme (Action Figurine Prompt)

 “Generate an action figure-style starter pack image featuring a veterinarian toy with a stethoscope, dog treats, and a portable kennel.”

-Once the image is generated, you can apply revisions like changing the text, swapping out accessories, or even shifting the theme entirely.
+Once the image is generated, you can also apply revisions straight in the chat with Kai.
+For example, you could change the text, swap out accessories, or even shift the theme entirely.

 This feature is especially useful, since you don’t need to reference the image again in your prompt.
 Just describe your desired changes directly in the text box and submit.